-Hi everyone, this week we’re continuing our look at the sounds of American rock bands that came to musical prominence in the era just after the Beatles arrived in America in 1964 — so we’re roughly looking at music released between 1964 – 1969 but music that is more traditional rock than late sixties heavy rock.
+Hi everyone, this week we’re continuing our look at the sounds of American rock bands that came to musical prominence in the era just after the launch of the British Invasion.

-And just as reminder, each weekly recommended music posting features the following sections:
+And just as a reminder, each weekly recommended music posting features the following sections:

 I. Links To AllMusic Biographies Of The Weekly Artists/Groups